leog/leog/README.md

   - At @PartidoDigital we are looking for help to have a Blockchain digital tool in order to use for voting with traces and full transparency.
 I think the very best tool for this use case at the moment is [LiquidFeedback](https://liquidfeedback.org/) but it doesn't support Blockchain and it's very complicated to install and maintain/modify as it is built with Lua programming language.
 Any ideas on any other good tool please reach out! 🔈

 - 💬 Ask me about:
   - I love tennis, as the matter of fact, I play it pretty frequently.
-I consider myself to be an advance player, but nothing is said before a match where the magic happens...
+I consider myself to be an advanced player, but nothing is said before a match where the magic happens...
 BTW, I'm a big Roger Federer supporter, you can talk to me about that too if you like.
   - Anything related to political movements in the digital world would pique my interest as well.
 Handling a platform and its tools in a large organization that promotes participation and transparency would also achieve that 😄

 - 📫 How to reach me: